-Hybrid cloud orchestration involves software-defined networking (SDN), virtualization, and application support at all layers of the service mesh across multiple data centers and hardware devices.
+Hybrid cloud security involves software-defined networking (SDN), virtualization, and application support at all layers of the service mesh across multiple data centers and hardware devices.
 Companies increasingly seek “single pane of glass” administration for hybrid cloud networking that includes all of the features of traditional network administration and data center management software with improved real-time data packet analytics.
 Hybrid cloud security must operate at all levels of the distributed network and include support for new, innovative software platforms that have not been thoroughly tested in production.
 Hybrid cloud security poses unique problems for network administrators that are best addressed through tools and utilities that are integrated within the lanes of SDN orchestration through embedded SIEM applications implementing real-time data packet scanning, monitoring, and network analytics.

 IT professionals in complex enterprise organizations choose hybrid cloud organization because it supports the de facto means of operation for thousands of employees or multiple software development teams in action today.
 Due to the way that the current IT landscape operates, business managers must evaluate between public cloud hosts on the basis of cost for commodity hardware and support for proprietary or open-source software services.
 Senior business management has swiftly adopted cloud outsourcing for the majority of public-facing software services across the Fortune 500 in the last ten years.
 However, most of these senior decision-makers still will not permit highly sensitive data and files to be remote-hosted outside of an on-premises data center.
 The requirement to support private cloud or on-premises data center hardware is the primary characteristic of hybrid cloud architecture, but this form of networking presents unique issues and challenges to security professionals.